equinor/ert/docs/getting_started/webviz-ert/webviz-ert.rst

 Introduction
 ------------

-Webviz-ert is what we consider the future of visualisation in ERT, and the old plotting tool based on PyQt will at some point be deprecated and eventually removed.
+Webviz-ert is an alternative visualisation tool in ERT.
 Our main goal is to provide our users with a more rich interface with the common, yet simple visualisations needed.
 Advanced users / needs would still be pointed in the direction of ResInsight or equivalent.